 Advice - where a pupil indicates their intention to leave the premises any member of staff may try the use of verbal negotiation try to retain the pupil.
-Where this procedure fails to be effective and the pupil leaves the premises a senior member of staff must be
+Where this procedure fails to be effective and the pupil leaves the premises a senior member of staff must be informed immediately.
+They will follow the School procedure for pupils that abscond.
+Where there is a risk of injury to pupil staff will observe and follow from a non-threatening distance (this may vary depending on the child).

 However, young people and those with additional learning and complex needs require planned restrictions where they would otherwise be at significant risk.
-This will be clearly outlined on a Pupil Risk Assessment/Engagement Support Plan and agreed with parents, social workers and the School's management team and where necessary the Educational Psychologist on admission and subjected to annual review or more regularly when required.
+This will be clearly outlined on a Pupil Risk Assessment and agreed with parents, social workers (where allocated), the School's leadership team and, where necessary, the Educational Psychologist on admission and subjected to annual review or more regularly when required.